 Table 2: Review of ultrasound hardware designs, detailing speed of acquisitions (Msps), Resolution (Res.) and features where applicable

+From these designs, as volumes are not specified, it may be possible to guess the cost of components, but searching for a comparative cost would not yield relevant information.

 3.3.2 High voltage pulser (transmit stage)

 There are several options to design a high voltage pulser, depending on the required specifications, such as size, power use, voltage range, or cost.
 A summary pf components is presented below.